berkeley-scf/tutorial-using-bash/index.md

     $ ssh arwen.berkeley.edu
     Password:

 At this point you have to type your password.
-Alternatively, you can set up ssh so that you can use it without typing your password.
-To learn how to set this up, see: <http://statistics.berkeley.edu/computing/ssh-keys>
+Alternatively, you can [set up ssh so that you can use it without typing your password](https://statistics.berkeley.edu/computing/ssh-keys).

-If you have a different username on SCF machines, you will need to specify it as well.
+If you have a different username on the remote machine than on the machine you are on, you will need to specify it as well.
 For example, to specify the username `jarrod`, you
 would: